Why Artisanal and Small-scale Gold Mining (ASGM)?

 Typology of Swiss Better Gold Mines

-Swiss Better Gold has taken an inclusive, open and pragmatic approach to support any entity or individual, irrespective of their legal set-up, enabling artisanal and small-scale miners to access international markets.
-Swiss Better Gold support activities to ASM include:
+Swiss Better Gold has taken an inclusive, open and pragmatic approach, focussing on enabling artisanal and small-scale miners access to international markets.
+The Swiss Better Gold approach includes:

-1. providing technical assistance to support producers achieve its initial sourcing criteria and then progress on its Continuous Improvement Escalator
+- providing technical assistance to support producers to achieve the initial sourcing criteria and then progress on the SBG Continuous Improvement Escalator.

-2. establishing supply chains with its downstream Members, collecting from such Member a USD 1 per gram impact premium
+- establishing supply chains with its downstream Members, collecting from such Member a USD 1 per gram impact premium.

-3. reinvesting the impact premium in on the ground social and environmental projects.
+- reinvesting the impact premium in social and environmental projects on the ground jointly with its partner mines.

 Swiss Better Gold supports the following types of producers:

-• Artisanal gold panners (called ‘barequeros’ in Colombia): miners who work independently (each person is considered as a production unit) and live from extracting gold using traditional methods and mostly working by hand, usually on riverbanks.
+- Artisanal gold panners (called ‘barequeros’ in Colombia): miners who work independently (each person is considered a production unit) and live from extracting gold using traditional methods and mostly working by hand, usually on riverbanks.

-• Small-scale mines: operations owned and run by men or women working on an individual basis as well as those working in family groups, small and medium enterprises, cooperatives and other types of entities, potentially involving hundreds of individuals.
+- Small-scale mines: operations owned and run by men or women working on an individual basis as well as those working in family groups, small enterprises, cooperatives, and other types of entities, potentially involving hundreds of individuals.
 These organisations do not always structurally rely on permanent hired labour, have simplified forms of extraction, processing and transportation, low capital intensity (little mechanisation) and high labour-intensive technology (panning, hand-picking, and crushing).